How to Build a Bigger and Straighter Upper Back

 The Barbell & Dumbbell Row

-We usually like to think of the row as an accessory exercise for the deadlift or chin-up.
+We usually consider the row an accessory exercise for the deadlift or chin-up.
 If you row while bending over at the waist with an unsupported chest, such as with a barbell row, then it’s going to be hardest on your spinal erectors.
-That makes it a great accessory lift for the deadlift.
+On the other hand, if you row with a supported chest, such as with a one-armed dumbbell row, it will be hardest on your lats.

 Will a Strong Back Fix Your Posture?

-Improving Your Upper-Back Posture
+Improving Your Overall Posture

 There is something about a big, strong, and straight upper back that makes someone look powerful.
 It makes me think of a person who can accomplish whatever they want.